Revisiting Docker and Docker Hub

 Now in 2017, the Docker toolchain has matured a lot, no more fiddling around

-with docker-machine and playing around with networking.
+and playing around with networking.
 Although all the

 time spent figuring out networking was valuable knowledge, the networking